weird-samuel/My-Website/README.md

-# My-Website
+# My-Websites
-A web page actually
+A collection of web pages actually.
+I'm still a noob